Huegoxaga/notes/finance/README.md

          - analysts value the equity
          - reporting requirements and accounting standards, ensure the production of meaningful financial disclosures
      - Manage risks
+       - risks includes:
          - Changing interest rates
          - Currency values
          - Commodity values
          - Defaults on debt
      - Exchange assets
-       - The above risks can often be managed by trading contracts that serve as hedges for the risks.
+       - Trading contracts that serve as hedges for the risks
+         - It is a method for managing risk
-       - Difference from spot market trading is more common and convenient to trade in an organized market governed by the financial system
+       - Difference from spot market trading, its more common and convenient to trade in an organized market governed by the financial system
          - spot market trading - trade directly with one another
+       - Participants have operational needs to trade in market
      - Utilize information
-       - Not all market participants, however, have an operational need to trade in the financial market
-       - Some people trade based on information that they believe allows them to predict future prices
+       - Participants trade based on information that they believe allows them to predict future prices, in order to make profit
 2. Determine the rates of return
    - the rates should equate the total supply of savings with the total demand for borrowing
    - Borrowing and lending can be viewed as demand and supply of money in the financial system.